Risks for breast cancer

 Certain genetic conditions

-Cowden syndrome is caused by a mutation in the PTEN gene, which is normally a tumour suppressor gene.
+Cowden syndrome is an inherited condition in which many non-cancerous (benign) growths (hamartomas) form in the skin, breast, thyroid, colon and intestines and inside the mouth.
 People with this condition are more likely to develop breast cancer, gastrointestinal cancers and thyroid cancer.

 Other gene mutations